MWATelescope/mwalib/README.md

 the rendered documentation.

 ## Usage approach
-- Populate a `mwalibContext` struct
+- Populate a Context struct (`MetafitsContext`, `CorrelatorContext` or `VoltageContext`)

+    `CorrelatorContext` - Use this when you have a metafits file and one or more gpubox files.
+This struct provides information about the correlator observation and provides access to a `MetafitsContext` for metadata, as well as methods for reading raw visibility data.

+    `MetafitsContext` - an efficient way to get access to most of the observation metadata.
+Only requires that you pass a valid MWA metafits file.

+    `VoltageContext` - Use this when you have a metafits file and one or more recombined (or MWAX) voltage files.
+This struct provides information about the VCS observation and provides access to a `MetafitsContext` for metadata, and in an upcoming release- methods for reading raw voltage data.

-    This struct contains only information on the metafits file and gpubox files associated with an observation.
-During creation, a number of checks are performed on the MWA data (metadata and gpubox files) to ensure consistency.
+    During creation of a `CorrelatorContext` or `MetafitsContext`, a number of checks are performed on the metadata and gpubox/voltage files to ensure consistency.
-    Once created, the observation is primed for reading data.
+    Once created, the context is primed for reading data.

 - Read raw data

-    The `read_by_baseline` function associated with `mwalibContext` takes in a timestep index (see: `context.timesteps` vector) and a coarse channel index (see: `context.coarse_channels` vector) and will return a vector of 32bit floats.
+    The `read_by_baseline` function associated with `CorrelatorContext` takes in a timestep index (see: `CorrelatorContext.timesteps` vector) and a coarse channel index (see: `CorrelatorContext.coarse_channels` vector) and will return a vector of 32bit floats.
 The data is organised as [baseline][fine_channel][polarisation][r][i].

     The `read_by_frequency` function is similar to `read_by_baseline` but outputs